 Your goal when driving in wet weather and hazardous conditions is to see and be seen clearly and to maneuver and brake your vehicle safely.
 All of these tasks are very important when you’re on the roadway.
 Let’s break it down with some fresh driving guidelines for wet weather driving.

-Next, check your headlights, brakes, and turn signals to make sure they’re working (psst, you’ll need someone’s help to check your brake lights).
-It’s SUPER important that you turn your headlights on anytime windshield wipers are on.
+Next, check your headlights, brakes, and turn signals to make sure they’re working.
+It’s SUPER important that you turn your headlights on any time the windshield wipers are on.
+In many states, it’s the law.
 This can help increase driver safety when you’re in the rain and ensure you still see roadway hazards like deer, bumpy railroad tracks, people, and other cars.
-You may be able to see everyone else, but you also have to make sure that they can see you- headlights are a great way to increase your visibility to other drivers, too.
+You may be able to see everyone else, but you also have to make sure that they can see you.
+Headlights are a great way to increase your visibility to other drivers.

 Traction and Braking